All Products

 On the Resource Management page, click a function to perform management operations.

-View historical versions: Click the Version button on the right side of the function editing page.
-You can view and compare saved or submitted function versions to see the changes between them.
+• View historical versions: Click the Version button on the right side of the function editing page.
+You can view and compare saved or published function versions to see the changes between them.

-To delete the function from the production environment, you must publish a task to apply the deletion.
-After the task is successfully published, the function is also deleted from the production environment.
+To delete the function from the production environment, you must publish this change.
+After the publish task is successful, the function is also deleted from the production environment.
 For more information, see Publish a task.

 View the list of user-defined functions

-// View the functions in the MaxCompute computing resource project attached to the current DataWorks workspace.
+// View the functions in the MaxCompute compute resource project attached to the current DataWorks workspace.

-Yes, it can.
-UDFs registered using DataWorks are stored in a MaxCompute project.
-Therefore, they can be used in both MaxCompute SQL nodes and in DataAnalysis SQL Query and Analysis.
+A: Yes, you can.
+UDFs registered through DataWorks are stored in the MaxCompute project.
+Therefore, you can use them in both MaxCompute SQL nodes and in DataAnalysis SQL Query (Legacy).